 Many of the nursing home infection cases we handle involve individual incidents of a resident suffering a wrongful death due to a nursing home infection.
 Let’s say a nursing home resident develops a fever and a cough.
 The family asks that the doctor examine the resident.
 However, a brief call is conducted and no real action is taken.

 If that resident is allowed to sit in the facility while the infection festers, this is nursing home neglect.
-If that resident is later admitted to the hospital with MRSA, sepsis, UTI or some other life-threatening infection, his family should investigate a nursing home infection lawsuit.
+If that resident is later admitted to the hospital with MRSA, sepsis, UTI, or some other life-threatening infection, her family should investigate a nursing home infection lawsuit.
 The legal theory behind the case would be that the nursing home failed to timely react when the resident exhibited signs of infection.

 Facility Wide Infection in a Nursing Home